Sexual Harassment Policy (includes Sexual Violence/Assault)

 - requesting that no further action be taken

-A complainant will also be given a copy of the document titled “Explanation of Rights and Options after Filing a Complaint Under the Title IX Sexual Harassment/Misconduct Policy.”
+A complainant will also be given a copy of the document outlining an explanation of rights and options after filing a complaint under the Title IX Sexual Harassment/Misconduct Policy.

 VII.
 Persons To Whom Complaints Of Sexual Harassment Should Be Reported